huggingface/blog/doc_aug_hf_alb.md

 ## Conclusion

-In collaboration with Albumentations AI, we introduced TextImage Augmentation, a multimodal technique that modifies document images while along with the text.
+In collaboration with Albumentations AI, we introduced TextImage Augmentation, a multimodal technique that modifies document images along with the text.
 By combining text augmentations such as Random Insertion, Deletion, Swap, and Stopword Replacement with image modifications, this pipeline allows for the generation of diverse training samples.

 For detailed parameters and use case illustrations, refer to the [Albumentations AI Documentation](https://albumentations.ai/docs/examples/example_textimage/?h=textimage).
 We hope you find these augmentations useful for enhancing your document image processing workflows.